neondatabase/website/content/docs/connect/connect-intro.md

 ---
 title: Connect to Neon
-subtitle: Everything you need to know about connecting to Neon
+subtitle: Everything you need to know about connecting to Neon from clients and applications
 enableTableOfContents: true
 ---

-Find detailed information and instructions for connecting to Neon from different clients and applications, troubleshooting connection issues, connection pooling, and more.
+Find detailed information and instructions about connecting to Neon from different clients and applications, troubleshooting connection issues, connection pooling, and more.
+For information about integrating with Neon with different frameworks, languages, and platforms, refer to our [Guides](/docs/guides/guides-intro) documentation.

 ## Connect from clients and applications